Board and Batten Siding

 Wood products have the disadvantages of wood; dimensional instability, tenancy to crack or split, need for repeat staining, susceptibility to woodpeckers, insects and rot, and the lack of fire resistance.

-While several species of wood have naturally enhanced protection against moisture and decay, and perform satisfactorily when installed unfinished, most will benefit from an applied stain or paint.
+No matter the type of wood you choose, all natural wood products are susceptible to moisture and rot.
+While several species of wood have naturally enhanced protection against moisture and decay, most will benefit from the protection of an applied stain or paint.